Ciimnuai

-Ciimnuai was the legendary city-state of Zomi, who are mostly referred to as Chins in Myanmar, Mizo, Kuki in India, and Bawmzo in Bangladesh.
-Being their birthplace, Ciimnuai bears many accounts of myths and legends of Zomi.
-Carey and Tuck even called the city "Eden of the Chins".
+Ciimnuai (Note: Also known as Chiimnwe, Cinnuai, Chinwe, or Chin Nwe) is the legendary city-state of the Zo people, who are mostly referred to as Chins in Myanmar, Mizo and Kuki-Zo in India, and Bawmzo in Bangladesh.
+Ciimnuai is considered the first Zo settlement in the Chin Hills.
+The tribe of Ciimnuai's founder and earliest inhabitants remains contested, though accounts point towards the Guite.
+British colonial administrators described it as the "Eden of the Chins".

-According to tradition, it is located about two and half miles southwest from present Tedim and is in the precinct of present Saizang village.
-Traditions ascribe the founding of the city to Guite family, the then ruling house.
-Some of its remainings can still be collected at the site.
-However, some contemporary local historians contend that this current site might not be the only Ciimnuai that bears such numerous myths and stories, proposing that there might still be other Ciimnuais outside of present Chin Hills.
-If it is the case, the Ciimnuai at this current site must be a later Ciimnuai that adopted the name of the former.
-Moreover, even at the present site, several oral histories and traditions indicate that there are at least two different encampments (or settlements) occurred there and there’re at least four generations gone in between.
-Some of those commemorative songs and poetic sayings are as follow.
+It is located about two and half miles southwest of present-day Tedim, within precinct of present Saizang village.
+Traditions ascribe the founding of the city to Guite family, the ruling house of the time.
+According to Thadou folklore, it was founded by Song Thu after leading a migration around 1500 AD, though Guite tradition does not mention him and states Guite arrived earlier.
+The Guite chronicle claims that they ruled in Ciimnual for four generations and founded the towns of Geeltui, Kalzang and Tedim from Ciimnuai.
+Some of the city's remainings can still be found at the site.

+Some contemporary local historians contend that the current site may not be the only Ciimnuai associated with such numerous myths and stories, proposing that other Ciimnuais may once have existed outside the present Chin Hills.
+If so, the Ciimnuai at the current site may have been a later settlement that adopted the name of an earlier on.

+Moreover, even at the present site, several oral histories and traditions indicate that there are at least two different encampments (or settlements) existed at the present site, with at least four generations between them.
+Some of the commemorative songs and poetic sayings are as follows.